mhjensen/Physics321/README.md

 # PHY321, Classical Mechanics I, Michigan State University, Spring 2021

+_Due to the present COVID-19 situation, all lectures are digital via zoom_.
+All
-_Due to the corona virus, all lectures are digital via zoom_.
-All videos and handwritten notes are in D2L and below here.
-The videos are posted immediately after the lecture.
+videos and handwritten notes are in D2L and linked to below here.
+The lecture videos are posted immediately after the lecture.
 The learning material contains also videos you can watch before the regular lectures.
-Feel free to comment on the material.
-The first week (see mail to be sent all via reg.msu.edu) starts on Monday January 11.
+Feel free to comment on the material and send us feedback.

+The first week starts on Monday January 11.
 This week is dedicated to a review of learning material and reminder on programming aspects, useful tools, where to find information and much more.

-Our first regular teaching day will Wednesday January 20 at 3pm.
-We look forward to meet you and hope you will enjoy the course.
+_Our first regular teaching day is  Wednesday January 20 at 3pm_.
+We look forward to meet you all and hope you will enjoy the course.